gdennie/freya.documentation/guides/stack-overview.md

 Freya.Pipeline addresses the desire for composability in the Freya stack.
 It provides a simple set of types which define a Freya pipeline -- simply put, a core Freya abstraction which returns either Next or Halt, and way of chaining these pipeline components together logically.

-For more on Freya.Pipeline see the in-depth guide to the [Freya Pipeline][pipeline].
+For more on Freya.Pipeline see the in-depth guide to the [Pipeline][pipeline].